Applied Materials (AMAT) Receivables Refunds (2016 - 2017)

 - Applied Materials' Receivables Refunds fell 4129.03% to $91.0 million in Q1 2017 from the same period last year, while for Jan 2017 it was $91.0 million, marking a year-over-year decrease of 4129.03%.
 This contributed to the annual value of $87.0 million for FY2016, which is 3149.61% down from last year.

-- In the last 5 years, Applied Materials' Receivables Refunds had a median value of $87.0 million in 2016 and averaged $105.1 million.
+- Over the past 5 years, Applied Materials' median Receivables Refunds value was $87.0 million (recorded in 2016), while the average stood at $105.1 million.

 - Examining YoY changes over the last 5 years, Applied Materials' Receivables Refunds showed a top increase of 13333.33% in 2014 and a maximum decrease of 5561.8% in 2014.